Find Affordable College Courses

 10 Yearly Graduations

 The 2nd most popular school in the country for other science tech majors who are seeking their master's degree is University of Minnesota - Twin Cities.
 Roughly 52,000 attend the school each year.
-The average in-state tuition for full-time undergraduates is $13,532 per year, while in-state graduate students, on average, pay $17,844 per year.
-For the 2020-2021 academic year, 10 master's degrees were handed out to other science tech majors at UMN Twin Cities.
+The average in-state tuition for full-time undergraduates is $14,496 per year, while in-state graduate students, on average, pay $19,116 per year.
+During the most recent year for which we have data, 10 people received their master's degree in other science tech from UMN Twin Cities.
+Of these students, 59% were women and 18% were members of underrepresented racial-ethnic groups.
+University of Minnesota - Twin Cities other science tech graduates who receive their master's degree go on to jobs earning a median salary of $83,471.

 #5